bedant/Spot-It/README.md

 # Spot-It
 An application to find a word or phrase in the images of hard copies.

+## Some of the instances where "Spot It" will be useful
+- Searching for a particular information in the hard copy of a long document.
+- Looking for the Mfg Date and other stuffs on the wrapper of food products.

-Steps to run the code
+## Steps to run the code
 - $ pip install pillow
 - $ pip install pytesseract
 - install tesseract according to OS (refer this : https://python-forum.io/Thread-Convert-text-from-an-image-to-a-text-file)